 Pinterest likes accounts that post regularly- that’s where Boardbooster comes in.
 Boardbooster schedules pins that you have saved to a private board, to a public board throughout the day.
 This helps to account for all time zones so everyone around the world can see that you’re posting.

 Click here to sign up and get your first 100 re-pins for free!
 You do not need to enter any payment information- you can choose to join the paid service later, which is only $5 per month for 500 re-pins.
-I will most likely subscribe to this option soon- $5 is a small price to pay for the amount of time Boardbooster saves you.

 Pro tip: Save yourself even more time by re-pinning the pins from Facebook groups to your secret board.

-Did you enjoy this article?
+I hope my Pinterest for business tips helped you!
 Make sure you read my article on how to create a travel blog for many more tips on how to make your blog a success.